-The Volatility technical indicator is helpful in seeing potential market reversals.
-This Volatility indicator based on the true range of price is based on the premise:
+The volatility indicator, based on the true range of price, is based on the following premise:

 - Strong trends upward are marked by decreases in volatility.